- Innovation Insights

 Market Coverage measures the total size of the worldwide markets for which patent protection exists.
 The more patents firms own in important markets, as indicated by high Market Coverage values, the more valuable the patents are because innovators spend more on multi-market protection via patents if they believe an invention is more valuable.

 Thus, the scope of international patent protection is an important indicator of patent value.
 Market Coverage is calculated based on granted and pending, hence valid patents per country adjusted for each market’s size.
 The size of each market is estimated using the countries’ gross national incomes relative to the US gross national income as the largest global economy.
-Alternatively, Market Coverage may also be calculated based on industry-specific market size data.

 The economic value of the patents as measured by its Technology Relevance and Market Coverage.
 Competitive Impact is stated relative to the other patents in the same field (e.g. a value of three means that the patent is three times as important as the average patent in the field).

 The Patent Asset Index represents a measure for the innovative strength of an enterprise or an entire technology field.
 It is calculated at the level of a patent portfolio as the sum of the Competitive ImpactTM scores of the individual patent families contained in this portfolio.